google/comprehensive-rust/src/bare-metal.md

 You should see "NXP ARM mbed" in the output of `lsusb` if the device is available.
-If you are using a Linux environment on a Chromebook, you will need to share the USB device with linux, via `chrome://os-settings/crostini/sharedUsbDevices`.
+If you are using a Linux environment on a Chromebook, you will need to share the USB device with Linux, via `chrome://os-settings/crostini/sharedUsbDevices`.

 On MacOS: